validate-io/validator/README.md

 var rules = 'object|properties[beep,boop]';
 ```

-In the example, `object` and `has_properties` are the rules.
+In the example, `object` and `properties` are the rules.
 Some rules require additional parameters.
 These parameters are specified as a comma-delimited string within brackets.
 Hence, `[beep,boop]` specifies required properties.

 ### Rules